-India may seal Defence Logistics Pact with Japan like one with US India and Japan will negotiate a logistics sharing agreement along the lines of the Logistics Exchange Memorandum of Agreement (LEMOA) signed between India and the US, which will allow the two navies to work together with greater interoperability.
+India and Japan will negotiate a logistics sharing agreement along the lines of the Logistics Exchange Memorandum of Agreement (LEMOA) signed between India and the US, which will allow the two navies to work together with greater interoperability.
 It is yet another sign of the growing convergence between the two Asian powers, as they confront an aggressive China on their doorsteps.

 Called an Acquisition, Cross-Servicing Agreement (ACSA) that Japan has signed with its closest partners like US, Australia, UK and France, the India-Japan agreement is expected to be done by the time prime minister Narendra Modi goes to Japan for the annual summit.
 Modi is expected to meet Shinzo Abe on October 29 in Tokyo.